🏠 Awaab's Law 2026:See the compliance equipment guide →

 Build quality is functional rather than premium.
 The casing is plastic rather than the aluminium construction of the Insect-O-Cutor units, which means it is lighter, less corrosion-resistant, and less robust under heavy commercial use.
 That said, for offices, small warehouses, staff canteens, and other commercial spaces where the unit will be wall-mounted and left to run passively, the plastic construction is perfectly adequate.
 The unit comes with a UK plug and a hanging chain for wall or ceiling mounting.

 Where the Aspectek 30W truly excels is in value per watt.
-At £35 for a genuine 30W unit, you could equip an entire small warehouse or multi-room office with ILTs for less than the cost of a single premium unit.
+You could equip an entire small warehouse or multi-room office with these units.
 For businesses that need coverage across many rooms — hotels, care homes, office buildings, and retail premises — this volume-friendly pricing makes the Aspectek a practical choice that does not compromise on UV output.

 Pros: